turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 First of all, our bound prevents the number of tasks from affecting the learning of representations.
 That is to say, the regret of learning the representations doesn't grow with the number of tasks (for a fixed $T$).
 Since $\mathcal{G}$ is usually large, this benefit makes our bound attractive for large $K$.

-Moreover, as learning the representations is typically much more costly than learning predictors in lifelong learning, if under some conditions it is then possible to identify the best representation $g^{*}$ for all tasks at some step $t<T$, this would allow us to learn new tasks faster, by saving the time for learning the representation.
+Moreover, as learning the representations is typically much more costly than learning predictors in lifelong learning, if under some conditions it is possible to identify the best representation $g^{*}$ for all tasks at some step $t<T$, this would allow us to learn new tasks faster by saving the time for learning the representation.

-# Full-Information Adversarial Setting
+# First Challenge

 In learning problems, we always guide the learning by losses.
-In full-information setting, the whole loss fuction at each step is revealed.
 However, here the losses $\ell_{k,s}(g_{k,s}, h_{k,s})$ depend on both the representation and the predictor.
 This makes learning harder.
 If we already know what the best representation $g^{*}$ is, it remains to learn predictors for each task.
 However, how can we estimate how good a representation is when **a good representation may look bad if we choose a bad predictor to go with it**?
 A sensible choice seems to be accompanying it with its *best predictor in a task *.
+Take the full-information adversarial setting for example.

+## Full-Information Adversarial Setting

-That is, to measure a representation $g$ in task $k$ by $\hat{L}_k (g)$, where
+In full-information setting, the whole loss fuction at each step is revealed.
+We can measure a representation $g$ in task $k$ by $\hat{L}_k (g)$, where

 $$
 \hat{L}_k(g)=\min_h \sum\limits_{s=1}^{T_k} \ell_{k,s}(h, g).